tc39/test262/CONTRIBUTING.md

   `noStrict`
 - **`async`** - defer interpretation of test results until after the invocation of the global `$DONE` function
+- **`generated`** - informative flag used to denote test files that were created procedurally using the project's test generation tool; refer to the section titled "Procedurally-generated tests" for more information on this process

 #### features
 **features**: [list]